firefly-iii/docs/new-docs/about/what-its-not.md

 ### Automated imports from [your bank here]

 There are [many, many ways](https://docs.firefly-iii.org/importing-data/introduction) to import data into Firefly III.
-But it won't be automated, and it won't be as easy as YNAB or Mint.
+But it won't be automated out of the box, and it won't be as easy as YNAB or Mint.

 ### Advanced accounting and asset management